Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Datastructures and Algorithms overview.md

 This algorithm runs in O(nlogn), typically it uses O(n).

 ### Quick sort
 Another sorting algorithm is [[Quick Sort|quick sort]].
-Quick sort works by partioning an array so that at a given pivot, so that any smaller elements are on the left, and any larger elements are on the right.
+Quick sort works by partioning an array so that at a given pivot, any smaller elements are on the left, and any larger elements are on the right.

 This algorithm runs in O(nlogn) on average, but can run as bad as O(n<sup>2</sup>), and uses O(logn) extra memory for recursive calls.